-- 1. Assess key characteristics, functionalities, and infrastructures of health information systems and technology to improve health care and population health. - 2.
-Discuss the role and applications of public health informatics in advancing public health practice and improving health outcomes. - 3.
-Analyze secondary survey data to research and address a public health question. - 4.
-Design statistical analyses to answer major public health questions using publicly available data sources. - 5.
-Design data management processes to collect, organize, analyze, and interpret public health data.
+- 1. Describe how health informatics can be leveraged to enhance the delivery and quality of patient care to ensure optimum health outcomes. - 2.
+Assess key characteristics, functionalities, and infrastructures of health information systems and technology to improve health care and population health. - 3.
+Describe the role and applications of public health informatics in advancing public health practice and research. - 4.
+Identify key sources of public health data and apply analytical processes to inform public health issues. - 5.
+Translate public health issues into a research question and address the question using secondary survey data.

+6. Apply data management processes and analytical methods to collect, analyze, and interpret secondary survey data in public health.